Yesterday, I was briefing a client on the link outreach strategy we built for them.

 I also have a 6 video guide to link roundups which I strongly suggest you check out.
-Each video is short, actionable and to the point but contains loads of detail I won’t cover in this post.

-Also, these videos are ripped directly from my link building course.
+But most importantly, these videos are ripped directly from my link building course.
 There are over 100 videos geared towards helping you build a white hat outreach team for your own website.

 I’m biased, but I can honestly say it’s the best training ever created.
 Go check it out.
 NOW!

 Link roundups are curated updates from bloggers that link out to their favorite content during a given time period.